Dragsters and Drag Bikes

 2.5 litre V-8.

-David Montgomery has donated many photos to this site, and here it's the Allard Dragon
+David Montgomery donated this shot of the Allard Dragon

 1965 I watched a team of Allard mechanics furiously installing a